 - What should I know about emergency contraception that is available for females?

-What happens if my partner forgets her birth control method or the condom breaks?
+What happens if we forget to use a birth control method or the condom breaks during vaginal sex?

-What if I’m not sure whether I’m gay, straight, or bisexual?
+What if I’m not sure whether I’m gay, straight, bisexual, and/or transgender?

-You may also be trying to figure out your sexual orientation (if you are attracted to men, women, or both).
+You may also be trying to figure out your gender identity (whether you identify as a woman, man, both, neither or something else) and your sexual orientation (who you are attracted to).
 If you feel like you want to talk to someone or you need more support, your health care provider can help you find a counselor or support group for gay, lesbian, bisexual, and transgender teens.
-If you don’t feel comfortable talking to your provider, you can speak with someone and get advice on where you can find a counselor or support group.
+If you don’t feel comfortable talking to your health care provider, you can speak with a trusted adult or a hotline and get advice on where you can find a counselor or support group.

 Ask yourself the following questions to see if you’re ready to have a sexual relationship: